An operator algebraic approach to symmetry defects and fractionalization: A Z2 -Symmetry Enriched Toric Code

 \subsubsection{Toric Code}

-We first begin by recapitulating the construction and properties of the Toric Code model, which was introduced in \cite{MR1951039}, and has appeared extensively in the literature.
-In particular, a thorough treatment using operator algebras can be found in \cite{MR2804555, MR2956822, MR3135456, MR3617688}.
-A category theoretic treatment can be found in \cite{kong2022invitationtopologicalorderscategory}.
+We begin by recapitulating the construction and properties of the Toric Code model \cite{MR1951039} which is the string net condensate generated by the unitary fusion category $\Vect(\mathbb{Z}_2)$ \cite{PhysRevB.71.045110, MR3204497, 10.22331/q-2024-03-28-1301}.
+A thorough operator algebraic treatment can be found in \cite{MR2804555, MR2956822, MR3135456}.